 year in review / yir in rəˈvyo͞o / • Granular account of accomplishments

 • Used the CHELSA meterology dataset to drive LPJ - 3600x increase in resolution, 10s of Tbs of data, 50 CPU years of compute, lots of engineering.
-Grist for the ML mill (?) (more soon!)
+Grist for the ML mill (?) (more soon!).

 • Contributed to a paper on best practices in geoscientific model software development

 • Presented a poster on low latency biospheric carbon modeling at AGU 2024. agu2025 The aforementioned poster.
 I was more interested in the whole biogeosciences part of the conference but submitted to a computational section.
 Next year, I’ll submit to biogeosciences.
+I learned quite a bit from AGU and as always came away with many interesting ideas.

 • Global Carbon Budget 2024 was published (currently in preprint).
 Fossil fuel emissions continue to rise through 2023 and the land sink declined.